Rices Landing, Pennsylvania: History

+Remnants of Lock No. 6.
+Commonly known as the lock wall, the annual Riverfest is held here.

 Established in 1903, Rices Landing is a town rich in tradition.
 The center of industry in Rices Landing during the First and Second World Wars was the W. A. Young and Sons Foundry and Machine Shop, which is still in existence.
 The foundry was used to make many different items for the war effort and will undergo construction in the coming year.
 The town was in the heart of the steel industry, with many coal mines located in and around the town.
 Many of these mines and industry are no longer around.
 Rices Landing is home to Pumpkin Run Park, which is owned and maintained by the borough.
 The park opens on Memorial Day and closes on Labor Day.
 Located in the downtown area is the Greene River Bike and Walking Trail, which is a continuing project that reaches from Fredericktown to Crucible.

 The Rice's Landing Historic District was added to the National Register of Historic Places in 1992.